-Want to make some of your very own lip balm for those dry winter lips?
-Try my homemade chocolate mint lip balm recipe for a lip balm rich in moisturizing butters with a fun chocolate mint flavor!
-Plus it’s vegan!
+Learn how to make your own lip balm with this easy homemade chocolate mint lip balm recipe that’s perfect for dry, chapped lips!
+My rich homemade chocolate lip balm recipe is formulated with natural moisturizing butters with a fun chocolate mint flavor!

 Homemade Chocolate Mint Lip Balm Recipe